 - Metallurgical Coal.
 Metallurgical coal is a form of coal that’s found deep in the earth’s crust.
 It is a key component in the production of iron and other construction materials.

 - Petroleum.
 Petroleum is a liquid product containing natural gas, oil, and other hydrocarbons.
 Petroleum is extracted from the earth and used to make fuels, plastics, and more.

 - Potash.
 Potash is the name for a group of potassium compounds that are commonly used in fertilizers.

 This highly diversified portfolio of products gives BHP Group a unique advantage.
 When conditions aren’t positive for one or two of its products, gains in demand for the other products help to balance out the declines.

 At the same time, BHP Group is another big dividend payer in the basic materials industry.
-It is currently offering a dividend yield of 4.26%.
+In fact, BHP Group is currently offering a dividend yield of 6.62%.

 As another legacy company in the basic materials space that doubles as a great dividend stock, BHP Group has a long history of providing growth and income for its investors while dominating within its fields of business, making the stock one to watch closely.